MitchBow/CWA-Assignment-1/README.md

 This project was made by Mitchell Bowell, student number: 21610317.

+This project helps create simple HTML, the HTML contains tabs that can be selected that will display information that is inputed.
+The tab name, tab style and tab page are all customisable through the website.

 Instructions on how to run the project:

 Follow these steps to set up the project locally on your machine.